cmd-anurag/Ironfang/README.md

 # Ironfang ♞

 IronFang is a simple UCI-compatible chess engine written in C++.
-It was born out of boredom and curiosity and is a hobby-project.

 ## Project Structure